rishabhkbakshi/star-patterns/README.md

 Now, type ' **java pattern1** ' to run your program.

 You will be able to see the result printed on the window.

+#Reference Site
+https://javainterviewpoint.com/star-pattern-programs-in-java/ (This site I used to know all the * patterns).